International Student Services

 Learn about Safety on Campus

-UH Hilo and the Hilo community are generally very safe places to live with little crime.
+UH Hilo and the Hilo community are generally safe places to live with little crime.
 You should take precautions, however, such as locking your room and not leaving valuable items such as wallets, laptops, tablets, mobile phones, etc. unattended, and not walking alone at night off campus.
 The Campus Security website has more information about safety and security on campus.

 Laws and cultural norms vary around the world about the topic of sexual assault, sexual harassment, and relationship violence, so it is important that international students understand the laws and expectations in the U.S. and at UH Hilo.
 Please take a few minutes to view this short video designed to provide international students with the facts about what sexual assault and consent is, how to prevent an assault from happening and what to do if one does occur.
 Counseling Services has more information about sexual assault and relationship violence, including points of contact for additional information.